VladBrok/payback/README.md

-# Payback — fully-featured e-commerce store
+# Payback — a fully-featured e-commerce store

 ![screenshot of the homepage](/public/images/self/home.png)